 What Different Countries' Kennel Clubs Say About Cream-Colored Retrievers

-On the other hand, the Golden Retriever Club of Canada, in its "Golden Retriever Club of Canada Illustrated Breed Standard," seems more inclusive of pale dogs.
-"The acceptable range of colour in the Golden Retriever is broad.
+On the other hand, the Golden Retriever Club of Canada seems more inclusive of pale dogs.
+They state that "the acceptable range of colour in the golden retriever is broad.
 While a medium gold is always correct, coat colour can range from cream to a darker coppery gold."
 The Club adds that as long as specimens are within this color range, they should be judged equally.

 - American Kennel Club Golden Retriever Standard

 - Golden Retriever Club of America (GRCA)